 According to Wikipedia, a mockbuster (sometimes also called a knockbuster) is a film created with the apparent intention of piggy-backing on the publicity of a major film with a similar title or theme and is often made with a low budget.
-Today we take a look at some of the top mockbusters making their way to a video store near you (beware!).
+We take a look at some of the top mockbusters making their way to a video store near you (beware!).

 Synopsis: About a race of alien robots that have conquered Earth and forced humanity underground.
 After 400 years, a small group of humans develops a plan to defeat the mechanical invaders in the ultimate battle between man and machine.

-Capitalizing on Michael Bay’s Transformers, Transmorphers (see what they did there) not only steals the films preface but attempts to confuse audiences with its title too.
+Capitalising on Michael Bay’s Transformers, Transmorphers (see what they did there) not only steals the films preface but attempts to confuse audiences with its title too.
 This poor man’s blockbuster has the perfect elements for a night of laughter with a few friends.
 Poor CGI, bad scripting and awful directing make Transmorphers worth your time.

 09) Almighty Thor